sdmichelini/resuable-infra/terraform-aws-secure-bucket/README.md

 # Secure S3 Bucket

-Creates a secure S3 locked-down w/ some sensible default security policies.
+Using S3 is easy.
+Getting S3 right is hard.
+This module creates a secure S3 locked-down w/ some sensible default security policies.

 ## Default Policies